Mengwei-Xu/Event-B-BDI-Models/README.md

 └── waste.png
 ```

-If you only want to see the behaviour of the robotic cleaning agent, you can skip Rodin installation below and just open the `BDISemanticsRoboticCleaning_mch.html` with any browser to see the animation.
+If you only want to see the behaviour of the robotic cleaning agent, you can skip Rodin installation steps below and just open the `BDISemanticsRoboticCleaning_mch.html` in any browser to view the animation.
+This animation also incorporates an SVG visualisation that are used for presenting the running example of the robotic cleaning scenario in the paper for extra friendliness.

-## Using the Event-B models (Rodin)
+## Using the Event-B models (Rodin and ProB)

 To inspect and run the Event-B models (not needed for just viewing the HTML animation), you need to do the following: